The Sand Creek Massacre | Rebellion Records

 Fork Crossing, where I arrived on the evening of the 9th; distance, l35 miles.
 I found the ranch entirely deserted.
 This being

-one of the most important and dangerous points on the road, as it is thought the Denver mail will now travel this route, I proceeded on the
+one of the most important and dangerous points on the road, as it is thought the Denver mail will now travel this route, I

-of the 14th, during a very heavy thunder storm, and found the command of the post with about half the garrison on a
+evening of the 14th, during a very heavy thunder storm, and found the command of the post with about half the garrison on a

 Page 403 Chapter XLVI.
 CORRESPONDENCE, ETC.-UNION.

 is reported by every officer and man that I have heard speak of him as a confirmed drunkard.
 Fort Larned is only a fort in

 name, as there are no defenses.
 An attempt has been made to thrown up breast-works around it, or one-third of it, as the

 It is my opinion that these scouts tend to run horses down, with no prospect whatever of meeting the Indians; and that the

 and if the Indians are to be fought a sufficient force should be sent to crush them out.
 I have had several accounts of the battle

 or skirmish that took place between the Colorado troops and the Cheyennes.
-Fifteen wagons were purchased on the steeds of Denver City, and
+Fifteen wagons were purchased on the steeds of

-the whites; he has about a dozen lodges with him, and they are principally old men, women, and children.
+for the whites; he has about a dozen lodges with him, and they are principally old men, women, and children.
 He exercises

 great influence with his tribe, and it is thought will yet prevent many from joining the Cheyennes, as he is very eloquent and

 earnest in his appeals to them.
 He asked many questions as to where I came from and what was my business.
 I told him,

 Page 404 LOUISIANA AND THE TRANS-MISSISSIPPI.
 Chapter XLVI.

 arrows, the quiver being made out of a panther skin.
-I told him it was customary in our country to give a lock of their hair to friends; he laughed
+I told him it was customary in our country to give a lock of their hair to

-policy to try and conciliate them, guard our mails and trains well to prevent theft, and stop these scouting parties that are
+our policy to try and conciliate them, guard our mails and trains well to prevent theft, and stop these scouting parties that are

 roaming over the country who do not know one tribe from another, and who will kill anything in the shape of an Indian.
 It will

-require but few murders on the part of our troops to unite all these warlike tribes of the plains, who have been at peace for years and intermarried
+require but few murders on the part of our troops to unite all these warlike tribes of the plains, who have been at peace for

-Smoky Hill Fork, and wait for return mail.
+escort to Smoky Hill Fork, and wait for return mail.
 The officer at Smoky Hill Fork, who has 40 men, will escort to Walnut Creek,

 and wait for return mail.
 Officer at Walnut Creek will require the Kansas City or Leavenworth mail to await the arrival of the one

 behind time, and escort to Fort Larned; he will have 40 men at this passes the eastern boundary mail guarded by Fort Lyon

 The inclosed is a copy of orders given to commanders of posts to govern escorts.
 I found something of this kind absolutely

-not a cent how many Government horses ar broken down as they keep up their reputation for the benefit of the
+care not a cent how many Government horses ar broken down as they keep up their reputation for the benefit of the

 I have the honor to be, very truly, your obedient servant,